If you’re looking for a volunteer role in the local area, you’ve come to the right place!

 Will I be paid?

-No, a volunteer role is an unpaid role, however, most organisations will pay for travel, and sometimes other out-of-pocket expenses.
-Unfortunately we can’t guarantee that all organisations will so it’s always best to check with the organisation before you start volunteering.
+No, a volunteer role is an unpaid role.
+However, most organisations will pay for travel, and sometimes other out-of-pocket expenses.
+Unfortunately we can’t guarantee that all organisations will so it’s always best to check before you start volunteering.
 We don’t want volunteers to be out of pocket through their volunteering so we always encourage organisations to pay for expenses if they are able to.

 I’m under 18, can I still volunteer?